 Creating a Fun & Safe Environment / Stopping Destructive Behaviorg Your Home: Redirecting Negative Behaviors in your Petbird for some excellent tips and tricks ...
 Bird Proof Your Home to Protect Your Furniture & Keep your Bird Safe ...
 Foraging: The Way To Keep Your Parrot Mentally Stimulated and Happy

 Chewing: I hesitate to add "chewing" to the "behavioral problem" section, as chewing is a natural behavior of any parrot.
 In the wild, they "customize" their environment by working on their nest, chewing on branches to keep their beaks in good shape.
 This is what they do -- and that is natural and good for them.
 Problems arise when they chew on their owners precious possession (i.e., furniture) or -- as we all know they do if not supervised properly -- damage electric cords, which can cause electrical fires.

 Parrots, just like kids, need to be supervised.
 Some lucky parrots are provided with an entire safe room for their pleasure, which may include a cage, one or more playgrounds, even potted trees which the parrot will enjoy "customizing".
 Most households don't have that luxury.

-Please go to this website to learn about caging options, optimal cage placement and safety issues pertaining to cages.
+Please also consider caging options, optimal cage placement and safety issues pertaining cages to help resolve behavioral problems.